mortenjc/Q1/docs/source/index.rst

 software from ROMs.

 Quite a lot of progress since the beginning on 2024 07 03: Keyboard input, display output, disk io.
-Can run the microcode programs into which PL/1 was compiled.
-Almost have a working file system.
+Can load and run programs from (emulated) disk.

 .. figure:: images/Q1lite.png
   :width: 800